If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 Landlord insurance is important to cover costs such as damage to your home.
 Landlords expect to pay roughly 15% more for landlord insurance than a standard homeowner policy.

-You may be unable to find a tenant immediately or have a period of vacancy after one tenant moves out.
+You may be unable to find a resident immediately or have a period of vacancy after one resident moves out.
 In these cases, you’ll miss out on rental income.

 Preparing your home to sell will likely require minor improvements and repairs.
 A pre-listing inspection can help you identify what needs to be fixed, which can also add to your overall costs.